 There are approximately 800 producers of olives in the production area and 2 handlers subject to regulation under the Order.
-Small agricultural producers are defined by the Small Business Administration (SBA) as those having annual receipts less than \$1,000,000, and small agricultural service firms are defined as those whose annual receipts are less than \$30,000,000 (13 CFR 121.201).
+Small olive producers are defined by the Small Business Administration (SBA) as those having annual receipts less than \$3,000,000(NAICS code 111339, Other Noncitrus Fruit Farming).
+The SBA threshold for producers changed after the publication of the proposed rule.
+Thus, AMS changed the producer threshold to reflect the new SBA threshold in this final rule.
+The change did not impact the number of producers considered to be small.
+Small agricultural service firms are defined as those whose annual receipts are less than \$30,000,000 (13 CFR 121.201).

-Because of the large year-to-year variation in California olive production it is helpful to use two-year averages of seasonal average grower price when undertaking calculations relating to average grower revenue.
-The National Agricultural Statistics Service (NASS) reported season average grower prices of olives utilized for canning for 2019 and 2020 of \$1,040 and \$1,060 per ton, respectively.
+Because of the large year-to-year variation in California olive production, it is helpful to use two-year averages of seasonal average grower price when undertaking calculations relating to average grower revenue.
+The National Agricultural Statistics Service (NASS) reported seasonal average grower prices of olives utilized for canning for 2019 and 2020 of \$1,040 and \$1,060 per ton, respectively.
 The two-year average price is \$1,050.

 The appropriate quantities to consider are the annual assessable olive quantities, which were 20,020 tons in 2020 and 43,336 tons in 2021.
 The two-year average quantity was 31,678 tons.
 Multiplying 31,678 tons by the two-year average grower price of \$1,050 yields a two-year average crop value of \$33.262 million.
-Dividing the crop value by the number of olive producers (800) yields calculated annual average producer revenue of \$41,577, much less than SBA's size standard of \$1,000,000.
+Dividing the crop value by the number of olive producers (800) yields calculated annual average producer revenue of \$41,577, much less than SBA's size threshold of \$3,000,000.
 Thus, the majority of olive producers may be classified as small entities.